-Before installing the appliance ensure that the chosen location is suitable (section 2.2) and the requirements for flue position (section 2.3), and minimum clearances, (Table 2) are satisfied.
-These minimum clearances are essential to provide access for servicing.
+Before installing the appliance ensure that the chosen location is suitable (section 2.2) and that the requirements for flue position, (section 2.3), and minimum clearances, (Table 2) are satisfied.
+These minimum clearances are essential to provide access for servicing, and are included on the wall mounting templates.

-- For the rear flue application fix the flue template (14) to the frame with the selftapping screws provided. - Mark the position of the two upper installation frame fixing holes, the two lower frame fixing holes and the flue/air duct hole on the appropriate wall(s). - Drill the top two fixing holes using a 10 mm masonry drill and the bottom two fixing holes using a 6 mm masonry drill.
+- Open the paper wall mounting templates.
+If a rear flue is to be used, discard the side templates and secure the rear template in the desired position.
+For a side flue application, secure both the rear and appropriate side template in position. - Mark the position of the two wall mounting bracket fixing holes, the two lower frame fixing holes, and the flue/air duct hole on the appropriate wall(s). - Remove the template(s) and drill the top two fixing holes using a 10 mm masonry drill and the bottom two fixing holes using a 6 mm masonry drill.
 Fit the plastic plugs provided. - Cut the hole in the wall for the flue/air duct.
 The diameter should not be less than 100 mm (4 in) and must be horizontal.
-If the hole is not accessible from the outside of the building, its minimum diameter should be sufficient to allow the insertion of the wall liner (130 mm - $5 \, 1/4$ in diameter) which will be sealed with mortar.
+If the hole is not accessible from the outside of the building, its minimum diameter should be sufficient to allow the insertion of the wall liner (130 mm 5 1/4 in diameter) which will be sealed with mortar.
 Refer to fig. 13.
-(The wall liner is available as an optional extra).

-- Accurately measure the wall thickness, and note this dimension for later use. - Remove the flue template and secure the installation frame in position using the screws provided.
+(The wall liner is available as an optional extra). - Accurately measure the wall thickness, and note this dimension for later use.